jd28/rollnw/README.md

 * Merge in more file formats
 * GitPod / Github Codespaces integration
 * Decide on exceptions vs object poisoning
+* To work on windows, will probably need nowide.
 * Other stuff

 ## Credits